 Aaron Rodgers (12/2/83) is a quarterback who eventually took over from Bret Favre as the Green Bay Packers’ starter in 2008.
-Just two years later, he led them to victory in Super Bowl XLV over the Pittsburgh Steelers, earning the Super Bowl MVP award in the process.
+Two years later, he led them to victory in Super Bowl XLV over the Pittsburgh Steelers, earning the Super Bowl MVP award.

-We’ve come up with a list containing five of the best Aaron Rodgers autograph cards, factoring in value, rarity, and overall aesthetic appeal.
+We’ve compiled a list containing five of the best Aaron Rodgers autograph cards, factoring in value, rarity, and overall aesthetic appeal.

-Rodgers has a number of interesting signed cards to be on the lookout for.
-We’ll start with the 2005 Playoff Contenders card, which is arguably the pick of the bunch.
+Rodgers has several attractive signed cards to be on the lookout for.
+We’ll start with the 2005 Playoff Contenders card, arguably the pick of the bunch.

 #1.
 2005 Playoff Contenders Aaron Rodgers RC #101

 The 2005 Playoff Contenders card tops the list, showing off a rookie Rodgers as he prepares to make a pass.
-It has a stickered auto which is often seen as a drawback, but that hasn’t stopped values from rising dramatically over the past decade.
+It has a stickered auto, often seen as a drawback, but that hasn’t stopped values from rising dramatically over the past decade.

 It has a familiar Rookie Ticket design, with three black borders that can sometimes lead to problems when it comes to grading.
 It also has a silver chrome finish at the base, capping a stylish look that helps to make it distinctive compared to many of his signed options.